LOUDO56/kittyFaceTwitter/README.md

 # Kitty face on Tweets

-Enough of boring tweets ?
-Then with this extension you can add a little ":3" on each end of tweet
+Tired of boring tweets?
+With this extension, you can add a little ":3" at the end of each tweet

 :3 :3